BencePalos/BencePalos/README.md

 #### Just a really enthusiastic and driven junior developer! <br />
 Graduated from Green Fox Academy. <br />
-Currently working on a project which auto generates SQL queries for the user's project.
-I'm making this in React using Vite, and a simple back-end in express. <br />
+Currently working on a project which can generate SQL queries or help writing them for the user's projects.
+I'm making this in React using Vite on the frontend, and Java Spring Boot on the backend. <br />
 SeeQlize: https://github.com/BencePalos/SeeQlize

 ### 🧰 Languages and Tools